wp-plugins/0gravatar/readme.txt

 Contributors: scheeeli
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8VWNB5QEJ55TJ
-Tags: gravatar, plugin, avatar, display-name, comment, post, author, image, 0gravatar.com Stable tag: 1.2.11.07
+Tags: gravatar, plugin, avatar, display-name, comment, post, author, image, 0gravatar.com Stable tag: 1.2.11.17
-Version: 1.2.11.07
+Version: 1.2.11.17
 Requires at least: 2.6
 Tested up to: 3.4.2

-This Plugin Inserts the user's display_name if they do not have a gravatar.
+This Plugin passes an alternate image to gravatar.com that generates the user's display_name if they do not yet have a gravatar.

 == Description ==

-This Plugin Inserts the user's display_name if they do not have a gravatar.
+This Plugin replaces the get_avatar function in pluggable.php to pass an alternate image to gravatar.com that generates the user's display_name if they do not yet have a gravatar.

 More features coming soon...

-Plugin Updated Nov-7th
+Plugin Updated Nov-17th

 == Installation ==